astroveny/aws-bootcamp-cruddur-2023/journal/week3.md

  ```
 #### Test Signin
 1. Go to AWS console > Amazon Cognito > User pools > cruddur-user-pool
-2. Click on **'Create User'** under User tab, then enter the email and password
+2. Create a _Test User_ by clicking on **'Create User'** under User tab, then enter the email and password
 ![userpool-force-pw](https://user-images.githubusercontent.com/91587569/223103966-a089606f-cd29-4a31-b5fc-c7cd99ad6643.jpg)

 3. Run the following to confirm **'Force change password'**